 [6] In 1490, Edward V’s younger brother Richard proclaimed himself Richard IV.
 Richard would not have done this if he not been certain that his brother was dead.

-[7] Edward V’s army at Battle of Stoke was commanded by experienced military captains – the German mercenary Martin Schwartz and the Yorkist Earl of Lincoln.
+[7] The army fighting for Edward V at Battle of Stoke was commanded by experienced military captains – the German mercenary Martin Schwartz and the Yorkist Earl of Lincoln.
 Both men were killed in the battle.
 Henry’s army was led by the Earl of Oxford.
 As he had done at the Battle of Bosworth, Henry (a fast horse ready to hand) watched from a safe distance.
-Lancastrian cavalry dispersed the Yorkist light infantry, but, through a long day, the German heavy infantry fought stubbornly, only to be eventually overwhelmed by arrow storms from Lancastrian longbowmen.
+Lancastrian cavalry dispersed the lightly armed Irish and Yorkist infantry, but, through a long day, the German heavy infantry fought stubbornly, only to be eventually overwhelmed by arrow storms from Lancastrian longbowmen.
 The Battle – the last of the Wars of the Roses – was larger, bloodier, longer and more closely fought than the much better-known Battle of Bosworth.
 It could easily have been won by Edward and, had this happened, there would have been no Tudors, no Stuarts, no Hanoverians, no Queen Victoria and no House of Windsor.
 The entire course of British and possibly world history would have taken a radically different path.

-[8] Thomas Howard and Francis Lovell fought for Richard III at the Battle of Bosworth.
-Howard was killed there but Lovell escaped the slaughter and fled to the Low Countries.
-Two years later, Lovell fought at the Battle of Stoke as one of Edward V’s military commanders.
-He survived that too, but his subsequent history is unknown.
+[8] Thomas Howard, Duke of Norfolk and Viscount Francis Lovell both fought for Richard at the Battle of Bosworth.
+Howard was killed there but Lovell escaped the slaughter.
+He fled to the Low Countries from where, two years later, he fought for Edward V at the Battle of Stoke.
+He survived that too, but history is silent on his subsequent fate.